-- Courses must be officially documented as graduate-level courses. - Transfer credit is contingent upon completion of the course with a B (3.0) or better at an institution of established academic reputation.
+- Courses must be officially documented as graduate-level courses.
+Courses from CEPH accredited graduate schools or programs may be most appropriate for consideration. - Transfer credit is contingent upon completion of the course with a B (3.0) or better at an institution of established academic reputation.
 Courses taken on a pass/fail basis may be used for transfer credit; provided the student provides proof (a letter from the course director or Program Director) that a grade of B or better would have been given.
 Decisions regarding transfer credits are not made prior to matriculation.
-Official transcripts documenting the final grade(s) must be sent to the Graduate Program in Public Health. - Courses cannot have been used in the past or be used in the future toward another degree program. - Courses must be taken at an accredited US institution or an institution accredited by the Council on Education for Public Health (CEPH). - Courses must have significant, direct public health content.
+Official transcripts documenting the final grade(s) must be sent to the Graduate Program in Public Health.

+- Courses cannot have been used in the past or be used in the future toward another degree program. - Courses must be taken at an accredited US institution or an institution accredited by the Council on Education for Public Health (CEPH) or Council for Higher Education Accreditation (CHEA). - Courses must have significant, direct public health content.
 For example, foreign language courses would not be considered for transfer credit for the MPH degree, nor would an organic chemistry course.